Fraud and Identity Theft Protection

 - Do not keep your passwords or login credentials on your device.

-- Never send personal information via text message; they are not secure and can be intercepted by hackers.
+- Never send any personal information via text message; they are not secure and can be intercepted by hackers.

 - Smartphones require periodic updates.
 If updates are neglected, it increases the risk of having your device hacked or compromised.